 4E6.
 Team Time Trial Stages.
 Team time trial rules given in Road Racing Rules will generally be used.
-No time cut shall be imposed in this event and placings shall count only for the team general
+No time cut shall be imposed in this event and placings shall count only for the team general classification and the awarding of prizes for team placings, except that any riders with finish times more than 20% slower than their team shall be penalized in their individual general classifications by the amount of time by which they exceeded the 20% deadline.

 4E7.
-Time adjustments in criterium stages shall be computed as follows, except that further adjustments may be made at the discretion of the chief referee in unusual circumstances.
+Time adjustments in criterium stages shall be computed as follows, except that further adjustments may be made at the discretion of the Chief Referee in unusual circumstances.

 (a) In a criterium stage where lapped riders are permitted to finish, they should be assigned a time penalty that is the rider's average lap time multiplied by the number of laps the rider is down at the finish.

 This adjusted time may be computed as follows:

-- A = F x L / (L D) where
+- $A = F \times L / (L D)$ where

 - A = adjusted finish time of the lapped rider

 - F = actual finish time of the lapped rider

 - L = total number of laps in race

 - D = number of laps this rider was behind the leaders at the finish.